 If you did not sign up for direct deposit you will have a check mailed to your current mailing address, as listed with the University.
 Please check PeopleSoft to make sure your address is up to date.

-There are several ways in which your aid may be delayed.
-Here are the most common reasons:
+There are several ways in which your aid may be delayed or late.
+Here are the most common reasons aid can be delayed:

-- You may be required to complete Entrance Counseling and sign a Master Promissory Note (MPN) for your Ford Direct Loans.
-Check your "To Do List" in Self Service to see if you have outstanding loan requirements.
+You may be required to complete Entrance Counseling and sign a Master Promissory Note (MPN) for your Federal Direct Loans.
+Check your "To Do List" in Self Service found through PeopleSoft Student Systems to see if you have outstanding loan requirements.

-- Dropping classes (below 6.1 for undergraduates, 9 for graduates).
-All students are assumed to be full-time unless they notify Financial Aid in writing that they will be less.
+Dropping classes (below 6.1 for undergraduates, 9 for graduates).
+All students are assumed to be full-time (at least 12 units) unless they notify Financial Aid in writing that they will be enrolled less than full-time.
 If you are not enrolled half-time your aid will not disburse.

-- Having unsatisfied requirements with your financial aid file that you have not completed.
+Having outstanding "To Do List" items with your financial aid file that you have not completed.
 Check your "To Do List" for any outstanding requirements.

-We are here to help you manage your Financial Aid experience, but much of the responsibility falls on your shoulders.
+We are here to help you manage your financial aid experience, but much of the responsibility falls on you.
 Be sure to check PeopleSoft frequently and review any emails you receive from us as they may include requests for additional information or action.
 Call, email, or stop by if you have any questions, we are here to help you!